iExecBlockchainComputing/documentation-tools/overview/helloWorld/1-hello.md

 I'm a developer too, and I know you're probably eager to jump straight into the code.
 Trust me, I'll keep it short and focus on the main concepts.
-Feel free to click on the highlighted words if you want to dive deeper into specific topics.
+Feel free to click on the highlighted words if you'd like to dive deeper into specific topics.

-As your cool guide, I'll sum up what we'll learn during this quick journey.
+As your guide, I'll sum up what we'll learn during this quick journey..
 You can definitely achieve this during a hackathon—it takes approximately **30 minutes for all 5 chapters**.

 ## 🤓 What will you learn during this journey?